nest/nest-simulator/xcode_workflow.md

           --disable-dependency-tracking
           --disable-silent-rules
           --enable-ipv6
+          --with-libevent=#{Formula["libevent"].opt_prefix}
+          --with-sge
           CC=gcc-5         # these are the
           CXX=g++-5        # important lines
         ]
-1. Install OpenMPI with the following line:
+1. Homebrew tries to use pre-compiled packages, if possible (so-called bottles).
+You can disable this by setting the environment variable `HOMEBREW_BUILD_FROM_SOURCE` to some value.
+Install OpenMPI with the following line:

-        brew install open-mpi16
+        brew install pkg-config makedepend     # have open-mpi dependancies installed as bottles HOMEBREW_BUILD_FROM_SOURCE=1 brew install open-mpi

 ### MacPorts

+(We recommend using the Homebrew workflow, since there you can use a more current openmpi version for NEST, but we leave the MacPorts instructions for legacy purposes.)

 1. Follow the install instructions for [MacPorts](https://www.macports.org/install.php).
 1. Open up the Terminal and execute the following lines: